HostGator vs Bluehost – Which Offers the Best Budget WordPress Hosting?

 Bluehost 7-day Page Load Times with a Lightweight Theme

-If you’re creating anything other than a basic blog, you might want to consider using a multi-purpose or feature-rich WordPress theme.
-Divi from Elegant Themes is one of the most popular multi-purpose WordPress themes available today and during our testing, we also recorded the loading times of a website using this theme.
+If you’re creating anything other than a basic blog, you may want to consider using a multipurpose or feature-rich WordPress theme.
+Divi, from Elegant Themes, is one of the most popular multipurpose WordPress themes available today, and, during our testing, we also recorded the loading times of a website using this theme.

 As you can see, after another seven days of testing, the website hosted with HostGator again loaded faster than the same page on the site hosted by Bluehost when using the Divi theme:

 - Bluehost: 2.76 seconds (Divi theme).